'Out of Control'. Feb 2026.

 Raw.

-For sure muscular, scorer of some flamboyant goals, but not one appearance in his career so far at first team level?
+For sure muscular, a scorer of some flamboyant goals, but not one appearance in his career so far at first team level?

 Ever.

-Above all this month, I want to see a team ‘in control’
+Above all this month, I want to see a team ‘in control’.

 A team with a stable, workable plan that doesn’t cede advantage from the first minute.